New

 There are many views we can create on top of CloudQuery that make it easier to query our data, some examples can be found in our policies.
 We are working on more awesome views that will make your life even easier, such as aws_policies

-We are always excited to hear use cases or questions around CloudQuery so feel free to hop into our discord and message us.
+We are always excited to hear use cases or questions around CloudQuery so feel free to hop into our Community and let us know.